-When the first COVID-19 lockdown took place in March 2020, employees were told to work from home where possible.
+Back in the days when the first COVID-19 lockdown took place in March 2020, employees were told to work from home where possible.
 To help with the extra costs incurred, HMRC allowed people to claim a special working from home tax break.
-We blogged about this in October 2020, explaining the rules around claiming this tax relief.
+We blogged about this back in October 2020, explaining the rules around claiming this tax relief.

 In brief, the working from home tax relief was worth up to £62.50 for basic rate taxpayers.
 For higher rate taxpayers, it was worth up to £124.80.

-However, while it’s still possible to claim the working from home tax break, it’s important to note that the rules have changed for the current financial year.
+However, while it’s still possible to claim the working from home tax break, it’s important to note that the rules have changed since the days of COVID.

 Up until the beginning of the 2022/2023 tax year, you could claim the working from home tax break if your situation met all of the following criteria:

 - Your employer had not already paid your home working expenses